 There is a concern amongst teachers that discarding lessons on grammar and conventions could create a generation of students whose written work would be incomprehensible.
 The question then becomes what we should do as teachers to teach grammar and conventions effectively?
 The solution can be found in the Features of Effective Writing model which places conventions in the correct placement of the writing process – the very end.
 At the end of the writing process, when students have revised their work in line with the four other features and can consider the grammar and convention as they edit it for submission.

 Conventions are the historic agreements that essay writers have reached about how language should be used.
 The agreements mean that information is written in a manner that the readers expect and are able to understand easily.
 Conforming to these conventions aid the communication process.
 It is a term that is used to describe the surface features of written communication such as punctuation, spelling, and grammar.
 One can split them into three main categories mechanics, usage, and sentence formation.
+You will need it if you want to know how to write an anthropology paper or nursing school essay sample or any other type of writing..
 This article will look at all three areas across a wide range of age groups to see what areas of grammar should be taught, and how to integrate it into an academic syllabus.

 Spoken and written communication use two different mediums to convey information and are largely two different systems of communication that have their own unique features.
 Spelling, punctuation, capitalization, and paragraphs do not exist in spoken communication but are prominent features of the text-based language.
 Mechanics is defined as the conventions of language that only exist in the written system.